jagcho/Students_Results/README.md

 ## Deployment

-To run this project on post just run below commmand in terminal.
+To run this project on postman just run below commmand in terminal.

 ```bash
   nodemon index